 Why Would You Dock an Aussie’s Tail?

-In the past, sometimes the docking of an Aussie’s tail was done to prevent rabies or strengthen the back of the dog, today few dog shows and breeders share this sentiment.
-As an Aussie is typically a working breed of dog, it would benefit from a docked tail to prevent injury as well as for cleanliness.
+As an Aussie is typically a working breed of dog, it was believed it would benefit from a docked tail to prevent injury as well as for cleanliness.

 In short, the docking of tails is not usually necessary for the health of a dog.
-Few cases of farm Aussies have been shown to require the docking of the tail, which begs the question as to why certain dog shows in the United States prefer or even require it.
+Few cases of farm Aussies have been shown to require the docking of the tail, which begs the question as to why certain dog shows prefer or even require it.

 One would think that in order to level the playing field for all breeds involved in a dog show, the rules would state that all breeds either be docked or all breeds be intact.

-The requirements for Aussies at American shows is a good way to learn about the species.
-The AKC looks for the Aussie to be proportional.
+In the breed requirements, the American Kennel Club looks for the Aussie to be proportional.
 They state it should be slightly longer than tall when measuring the breastbone to the rear of the thigh, and from the top of the shoulder blades to the ground.

-The requirements are quite extensive.
-They range from length of hair to coat color to number of teeth and of course, a short tail.
-The American Kennel Club gives a good run-down of what judges are looking for if owners are getting their Aussie into competitions.
+The AKC gives a good run-down of what judges are looking for if owners are getting their Aussie into competitions.
 Here are some specific highlights.

 - Shoulders should be long, flat and closely set.